bitcoin-sv/arc/doc/README.md

 ### Callbacker

 The Callbacker is a microservice responsible for handling all registered callbacks.
-It sends a `POST` request to the specified URL, including a `Bearer token` in the `Authorization` header when required.
+It sends `POST` requests to the specified URL, including a `Bearer token` in the `Authorization header` when required, and supports sending callbacks in two distinct ways: either as an individual callback or as a batch of callbacks.
+When sending a single callback, the service makes a call with just one callback object.
+Callbacks registered as batchable are sent together in a single request (with a maximum of `50` callbacks per request).
+By default, batched callbacks are sent at `5s` intervals, though this is configurable.

-The specification of the callback object with different examples can be found [here](https://github.com/bitcoin-sv/arc/blob/main/doc/api.md#callback)
+The specification of the callback objects, along with examples, can be found [here for single](https://github.com/bitcoin-sv/arc/blob/main/doc/api.md#callback) callback and [here for batched](https://github.com/bitcoin-sv/arc/blob/main/doc/api.md#batchedCallbacks) callbacks.

-To prevent DDoS attacks on callback receivers, the Callbacker service instance sends callbacks to the specified URLs in a serial (sequential) manner, ensuring only one request is sent at a time.
+To prevent DDoS attacks on callback receivers, each Callbacker service instance sends callbacks to the specified URLs in a serial (sequential) manner, ensuring that only one request is sent at a time.

->NOTE: Typically, there are several instances of Callbacker, and each one works independently.
+>NOTE: Typically, there are several instances of Callbacker, and each one operates independently.

 The Callbacker handles request retries and treats any HTTP status code outside the range of `200–299` as a failure.
 If the receiver fails to return a success status after a certain number of retries, it is placed in quarantine for a certain period.
-During this time, sending callbacks to the receiver is paused, and all callbacks are stored persistently in the Callbacker service to be retried later.
+During this time, sending callbacks to the receiver is paused, and all callbacks are stored persistently in the Callbacker service for later retries.

->NOTE: Callbacks that weren't successfully sent for an extended period (e.g., 24 hours) are no longer sent.
+>NOTE: Callbacks that have not been successfully sent for an extended period (e.g., 24 hours) are no longer sent.

 ### BlockTx